chadulous/PixelVision8wiki/API_NewPoint.md

-NewPoint
+# NewPoint

-A Point is a Pixel Vision 8 primitive used for defining a position on the display as an x,y value.
+A `Point `is a Pixel Vision 8 primitive used for defining an `X` and `Y` position on the display.
+The NewPoint() API creates a new instance for you.
+It’s important to keep in mind that point only stores integers for the `X` and `Y` value.

 ## Usage